Return to Index

 The first step in managing premenstrual syndrome (PMS) is developing and maintaining a healthy lifestyle.
 This includes eating a well-balanced diet, exercising, managing stress, and possibly taking vitamin and mineral supplements.

-Studies have found that women who engage in moderate aerobic exercise at least three times a week tend to have fewer premenstrual symptoms than women who do not exercise.
+Studies have found that women who engage in moderate aerobic exercise at least 3 times a week tend to have fewer premenstrual symptoms than women who do not exercise.
 Exercise helps improve circulation, reduce stress, and enhance mood.

 High levels of stress tend to worsen PMS symptoms.
 In addition to reducing your overall stress level, you should get more rest and relaxation during the week before your period begins.
 You may also benefit from relaxation techniques, such as meditation , deep breathing, progressive relaxation, yoga , and biofeedback.
 These techniques help you recognize bodily tension and provide a "release" mechanism.
 Pleasurable activities can also help you relieve stress.